CoreText/Programmer-s-Notepad-Npp-no-plugin-conflicts-setup-/README.md

 #### Git

 If you want use Git features - it's better to download and install TortoiseGit.
-One more useful program is DiffUse - download and install it and hit `Ctrl+Shift+Alt+P` and add the absolute path to diffuse.exe to the user's `Path` environment variable.
+One more useful program is DiffUse - download and install it, hit `Ctrl+Shift+P` and write `path env` and chose `Open PATH Environment Variables`, add the absolute path to diffuse.exe to the user's `Path` environment variable.

 #### Some features